HussainAther/philosophy/neuro/comptheory.md

 that localist theories are neither definitive nor representative of the connectionist program.

 Classicists want to find mental properties similar to language.
-Fodor's Language of Thought Hypothesis (LOTH) uses mental symbols to make up the neural basis ofa thought like a language.
+Fodor's Language of Thought Hypothesis (LOTH) uses mental symbols to make up the neural basis of a thought like a language.
 In the LOTH, the potential infinity of complex representational mental states comes from primitive representational states that form using recursive formation rules.
 We use a combinatorial structure to account for productivity and systematicity of the system of mental representations.
 We explain the properties of thought using the content of representational units and their combinability into contentful